jetbrains-academy/refactoring-java-course/MovingCode/WhatIsMoveMethodRefactoring/FindMoreAppropriateClassesForMethodsPractice/task.md

 ### Task

-Next, you need to move methods to a more appropriate place using move refactoring.
+Next, you need to move methods to a more appropriate place using the Move refactoring technique.
 Move some methods from one class to another.

 ### Hints